jagal17/docs/docs/concepts/server-architecture.md

 ## DB4D and ORDA

-The Qodly relational database, named DB4D, has extended capabilities to store and process data.
+The Qodly relational database, named QodlyDB based on DB4D, has extended capabilities to store and process data.

-Data access is done through ORDA (*Object Relational Data Access*), an enhanced technology allowing to handle both the model and the data of a database as **objects**.
+Data access is done through ORDA (*Object Relational Data Access*), an enhanced technology developed by 4D allowing to handle both the model and the data of a database as **objects**.
 With ORDA, the database is accessed through an abstraction layer, the **datastore** (which is an object itself).

 Instead of representing information as tables, records, and fields, ORDA uses a different approach that more accurately maps data to real world items and concepts.
 ORDA extends the capabilities and power of the database by allowing application logic to be implemented directly into the core of the data model.
 ORDA uses relational attributes, computed attributes and aliases like any other attribute, making application development particularly intuitive.

 ## QodlyScript language

 The QodlyScript language can be used at all levels of the application development on the server: to configure the model, the application layer, the datasources, the web forms, the events.
-No other language is required to develop a Qodly application.
+No other language is required to develop an end-to-end Qodly application.

 QodlyScript is an object-oriented language containing built-in classes that you can extend, and also user classes.
 ORDA provides data model classes that are very efficient to handle data.